Saginaw Bay Yacht Club

 The Saginaw Bay Yacht Club is situated on the Eastern shore of the Saginaw River about a mile and a half (2.4 km) from Saginaw Bay and Lake Huron, Michigan.

 Establishment

 Established as The Bay City Boat and Fishing Club in 1894, it is one of the oldest clubs on the Great Lakes.
 The name was changed to the Saginaw Bay Yacht Club in 1924.
 The present Clubhouse was built in 1960.
-The Club has a full-service restaurant and bar open during the boating season.
+The Club has a full-service restaurant and bar open year round.
 Guest docks are available and reciprocity is honored through the Inter-Lake Yachting Association and the American Registry of Yacht Clubs.
 Complete commercial marine facilities are located nearby.

 History

 The Club was originally called the Bay City Boating and Fishing Club, and was founded in the summer of 1894 by William Jennison and 109 other enthusiastic charter members.
 A Clubhouse erected on pilings on the Saginaw River at the foot of Scheurmann Street in Essexville, Michigan; it opened in January 1895.

 At the time, lumbering was king in the Saginaw Valley.
 Forty sawmills lined the banks of the Saginaw River from the mouth to above Bay City, and the pungent odors of freshly cut white pine and hemlock were ever present.
 Heavy traffic of steam tugs, tow barges leaving the mills with finished lumber, as well as incoming tugs towing log rafts or barges loaded with logs from lumbering areas, had to be a challenge as well as a hazard for the yachtsmen navigating the river.
 Sail and steamboats navigated their way up and down river.
 Activity slowed in 1898 after Ontario, Canada decreed that all timber cut on Crown lands must stay in Canada, cutting supplies for the mills significantly.
 Some mills along the Saginaw River closed and some moved further north.

 The small Clubhouse was rapidly outgrown.
 With a shortage of mooring space, the Club members decided to move downriver and move their Clubhouse, plus add a new facility.
 Luckily, an ideal parcel of land with 480 ft frontage on the river and 170 ft deep approximately a mile from the mouth of the river was available.
 A membership meeting voted unanimously to proceed with plans, provided that the membership could be increased to 150.
 This was quickly accomplished.